tom-berend/jsxgraph-wrapper-typescript/README.md

 When you are ready to move your constructions, the `.js` files you have created are in the `dist\src` directory.
 If you don't want to use this workflow, just copy `tsxgraph.ts` to your own workflow.

 JSXGraph is constantly evolving.
-This wrapper was built around JSXGraph 1.11 beta.
+This wrapper was built around JSXGraph 1.11.

 This package includes **Space Icons** by [Good Stuff No Nonsense](https://goodstuffnononsense.com/), licensed under CC BY 4.0.